 Be sure to bring cash, as that’s the only form of payment they take at the entrance.
 It costs $8 per adult and $6 per child/senior to enter giving you access to the beach and playground.
 Then there’s an additional fee of $3 per adult and $2 per child to use the heated Olympic-sized pool and splash pad.

-If you get a chance, take a ride on a glass bottom boat while visiting the Keys!
+Another family friendly Florida Keys experience is to take a ride on a glass bottom boat while visiting the Keys!
 It’s a great way to view the sea creatures without having to get into the water.
 This would be especially great if you have really little ones and don’t plan to try snorkeling.

 What is there to do in Key Largo with kids?
 Head over to John Pennekamp State Park and you can book your family excursion.

 Be warned though, if you go out on the boat on a windy day and are prone to motion sickness, bring seabands and do not plan to look down into the glass bottom of the boat.
 You can get pretty seasick.

 We really loved John Pennekamp State Park on Key Largo.
 It provided level campsites, full hook-ups, clean bathrooms, laundry, and access to so many fun activities.
 From the Glass Bottom Boat tour and Snorkel rentals to Kayaking and hiking, we were covered.